Abhi47-kr/Layoff-Data-Analysis/README.md

 ## PROJECT OVERVIEW

-This project focuses on cleaning raw data within MySQL using different MySQL functions.
-The objective is to transform the data into a structured format suitable for Exploratory Data Analysis.
+This project focuses on cleaning raw data within MySQL using various MySQL functions.
+The objective is to transform the data into a structured format suitable for Exploratory Data Analysis (EDA).
+Data cleaning and EDA are crucial for uncovering insights and making informed decisions based on reliable data.

 ## DATA SOURCES